 These pads are made of absorbent materials and are placed in the meat tray to soak up fluids that leak out of meat.
 It keeps the fluids from pooling in the package, which would look pretty gross.
 Who would want to buy an oozing package of meat?
 But the pads do even more than that.

 Not only do the pads absorb the fluid, but they also keep these fluids from dripping all over kitchen surfaces.
 This keeps potentially harmful bacteria off your counters and other areas.
+Absorbent meat pads also work to keep the meat fresh by keeping it from sitting in its own juices.
 Plus, the pads also keep bacteria from growing in the meat.